Belloabraham121/Atlas/README.md

-# PortfolioGuard Backend

-A sophisticated multi-agent system for Hedera network portfolio management and risk analysis, built with TypeScript and powered by Agent-to-Agent (A2A) communication architecture.
+# ATLAS - AI-Powered Hedera Portfolio Intelligence

+**ATLAS** is a sophisticated, enterprise-grade portfolio monitoring and risk analysis system specifically designed for the Hedera Hashgraph ecosystem.
+Built on a cutting-edge multi-agent architecture, ATLAS employs specialized AI agents that work collaboratively to provide real-time portfolio insights, risk assessments, and market intelligence.

 ## 🏗️ Project Overview

-PortfolioGuard is a sophisticated, enterprise-grade portfolio monitoring and risk analysis system specifically designed for the Hedera Hashgraph ecosystem.
-Built on a cutting-edge multi-agent architecture, the system employs specialized AI agents that work collaboratively to provide real-time portfolio insights, risk assessments, and market intelligence.
+ATLAS (AI-Powered Hedera Portfolio Intelligence) is a comprehensive platform that combines the power of distributed ledger technology with advanced AI capabilities to deliver unparalleled portfolio management and market intelligence for Hedera network investments.

+### What ATLAS Does

+ATLAS serves as your intelligent guardian for Hedera network investments, providing:

+- **🔍 Real-time Portfolio Monitoring**: Track HBAR and token balances across multiple Hedera accounts with sub-second latency
+- **📊 AI-Powered Risk Analysis**: Machine learning-driven risk assessment based on market sentiment, portfolio composition, and historical patterns
+- **📈 Market Intelligence**: Real-time analysis of X (Twitter) sentiment, news aggregation, and trend detection
+- **🤖 Natural Language Queries**: Ask questions about your portfolio in plain English and get intelligent responses
+- **📉 Advanced Visualizations**: Interactive charts, graphs, and comprehensive data displays
+- **🚨 Proactive Alerts**: Automated notifications for significant market events or portfolio changes
+- **🔗 Native Hedera Integration**: Deep integration with Hedera SDK and Agent Kit for seamless blockchain operations

 ### Core Architecture Philosophy